 Drawing as a means to express and explore form, space, tone, texture and composition in a variety of drawing media, with opportunity for individual expression and refinement.
-Prerequisite: ART 1101 performance art, etc.).
+Prerequisite: ART 1101

+Intermediate Sculpture ART 2221 3 FA

+A continuation of ART 1122 Introductory Sculpture with opportunity for more individual expression and refinement while focusing on contemporary sculpting practices (fabrication, installation art, public art, performance art, etc.).
 The investigation of various materials and tools, including the computer, so as to establish a framework in which students can solve various design problems also occurs.
 Prerequisite: ART 1122

-Intermediate Sculpture

-A continuation of ART 1122 Introductory Sculpture with opportunity for more individual expression and refinement while focusing on contemporary sculpting practices (fabrication, installation art, public art,

-Intermediate Painting
+Intermediate Painting ART 2230 3 FA